It’s ok to quit.

 Embrace quitting.
 Yeah!
 Wait, what?

 I’d like to start off by saying that I’m a proud quitter.
 I’ve quit diets, sports, relationships, jobs, school, blogs, communities.
 There have been some times where it’s been challenging to quit, but for the most part quitting has come naturally to me.

-Quitting used to play with my mind.
+Quitting used to weigh on my mind.
 I come from a family where everyone is very consistent in their thoughts and what they do.
 So quitting is seen as giving up or failing.
-So I used to be hard on myself for abandoning commitments.
+I used to be hard on myself for abandoning my commitments.